erikdubois/Ultimate-Ubuntu-16.04/README.md

-# Ultimate Ubuntu Mate 16.04
+# Ultimate Ubuntu 16.04

+WORK IN PROGRES

 We start our journey with a clean install.